What Percentage Of The Human Body Is Water

 The Science Behind Hydration: Osmosis and Electrolytes

 Understanding the movement of water within these compartments relies on the principles of osmosis and the role of electrolytes.
-Osmosis is the passive movement of water across a semi-permeable membrane from an area of high water concentration to an area of low water concentration.
-Electrolytes, such as sodium, potassium, and chloride, play a critical role in regulating this movement and maintaining the proper balance of fluids within and outside cells.
-Disruptions to electrolyte balance can significantly impact fluid distribution and lead to dehydration or fluid overload.
+On the flip side, osmosis is the passive movement of water across a semi-permeable membrane from an area of high water concentration to an area of low water concentration.
+Because of that, electrolytes, such as sodium, potassium, and chloride, play a critical role in regulating this movement and maintaining the proper balance of fluids within and outside cells.
+Disruptions to electrolyte balance can significantly impact fluid distribution and lead to dehydration or fluid overload Not complicated — just consistent..

 The Importance of Maintaining Adequate Hydration